-You had your read about four different approaches to validating your hypothesis through an MVP.
-This is by no means an exhaustive list, on the contrary, there are limitless possibilities to test your products.
+You learned four different approaches to validating your hypothesis through an MVP.
+This is not an exhaustive list, on the contrary, there are limitless possibilities to test your products.
 As long as you can achieve the maximum amount of validated learning with the least effort, you are good to go.

 How to define your MVP?